xtanguay/pelicun_2_brightway2/Readme.md

 # Citation

-Tanguay, X., Amor, B., 2026. (manuscript in preparation) Natural hazard risks in LCA for the built environment: a framework reconciling stochastic inputs with stochastic process-based LCA.
+Tanguay, X., Amor, B., 2026. (manuscript in preparation) Natural hazard risks in LCA for the built environment: a framework managing stochastic inputs in stochastic process-based LCA.